LandscapeCombinator/LandscapeCombinator/README.md

 The plugin places landscapes in a planar world using EPSG 4326 coordinates.
 If your original data does not use EPSG 4326, you can choose to reproject it to EPSG 4326 (with a checkbox).
 The reprojection is done thanks to [GDAL](https://gdal.org/) and can introduce some artefacts such as staircases in your landscape.
-If someone knows how to avoid this, please tell me!

-If you choose not to reproject, the landscapes will be nicer, but you will loose coordinate precision within your landscape if you choose to add landscape splines or procedural foliage from OSM data (see next sections) which use EPSG 4326 coordinates.
+If you choose not to reproject, the landscapes will be nicer, but you will loose coordinate precision within your landscape when you add landscape splines or procedural foliage from OSM data (see next sections) which use EPSG 4326 coordinates.

 Finally, if you want to find the location of a real-world place in your landscape inside the editor, find the [EPSG 4326 coordinates (Long, Lat)](https://epsg.io/map#srs=4326) (I found the site works better on Chrome than on Firefox)